M. Wesley Swearingen: Biography

 Born in Steubenville, Ohio, Swearingen served in the United States Navy from 1945 to 1946.
 After the war, he used the GI Bill to study at Ohio State University, where he graduated.

-He joined the FBI.
-He began his career conducting black bag jobs on Communists in Chicago.
+He joined the FBI and began his career conducting black bag jobs on Communists in Chicago.

 In Kentucky and New York City, he spent years doing serious criminal investigations, which had been his goal in joining the FBI.
 But Director J. Edgar Hoover had become fixated on the threat in the 1950s and 1960s that he believed was posed by civil rights groups: first because of links to American communists. posed by such groups as the Black Panther Party. and the Weathermen.

 Assigned to the Los Angeles FBI field office, Swearingen burglarized the Tucson Five and their lawyers during the FBI's efforts to prosecute them, but no incriminating evidence was found.
 The Tucson Five were exonerated.

 After 25 years with the FBI, Swearingen retired in 1977.

-Swearingen was interviewed in the documentary films All Power to the People!(1997), which explored issues related to the Black Panthers, and The U.S. vs. John Lennon.
+Swearingen was interviewed in the documentary films All Power to the People!
+(1997), which explored issues related to the Black Panthers, and The U.S. vs. John Lennon.

 He died in Hemet, California on November 13, 2019.